diadata-org/decentral-feeder/README.md

 ## Processor
 The processor is a 2-step aggregation procedure similar to mapReduce.\
 1. Step: Aggregate trades from an atomic tradesblock.
 The type of aggregation can be selected through an environment variable (see Feeder/main).
 The only assumption on the aggregation implementation is that it returns a `float64`.
 2. Step: Aggregate filter values obtained in step 1.
-More precisely, all filter values obtained from atomic blocks with the same quote token are aggregated.
+The selection of aggregation method and assumptions are identical to Step 1.
+The obtained scalar value is sent to the Oracle feeder.

+## Feeder
+The feeder is feeding a simple key value oracle.
+It publishes the value obtained from the Processor.
+It is worth mentioning that the feeder can contain the trigger mechanism that initiates an iteration of the data flow diagram.